Lastik/some-charts/docs/demo/box-plot/index.md

 See the code below for a simple example of Bars Plot visualization.
 Full documentation is available on the [Codesandbox.io](https://codesandbox.io/s/some-charts-box-demo-9c3kii?from-embed)

+To have a better understanding how it works, have a look at the entire code of the demo with an explanation of all the objects and attributes after it.

 ```javascript
 import { Component, OnInit } from '@angular/core';
 import {